-When the ransom was brought from the Greek city of Miletus, Caesar was released.
-Immediately after that, he gathered the Greeks, who were hostile to the pirates, and took revenge.
-He arrived on the island, incarcerated the pirates and put them in prison in Pergamon.
-Then he went to the intendant of province of Asia and praetor Marcus Junius Silanus so that he would decide on the punishment for the pirates.
+Immediately after his release, Caesar rallied the Greeks, who were hostile to the pirates, and took revenge.
+He came to the island, took all the pirates captive and imprisoned them in Pergamum.
+Then he went to the governor of the province of Asia and the praetor Marcus Junius Silanus, so that he would decide on the punishment for the pirates.
 However, on the information that the decision might not be made immediately, Caesar decided to administer justice himself.
 He crucified all the Cilicians, as he foretold in captivity.